rvnryn/Capstone-Project/README.md

 											</thead>
 												<tr style='border-bottom: 1px solid #eee;'>
 													<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Settings/inventory/page.tsx'>page.tsx</a></b></td>
-													<td style='padding: 8px;'>- Inventory Settings PageThis code defines the Inventory Settings page within the applications frontend, serving as a centralized interface for managing inventory categories and their configurations<br>- It enables users to view, create, update, and delete inventory settings, facilitating dynamic and flexible inventory management<br>- The page integrates with backend APIs to synchronize changes and provides a user-friendly interface with navigation and responsive design elements<br>- Overall, it plays a crucial role in maintaining accurate and organized inventory data, supporting the broader architecture's goal of efficient resource management.</td>
+													<td style='padding: 8px;'>- Inventory Settings PageThis code defines the Inventory Settings page within the applications frontend, serving as a central interface for managing inventory categories and their configurations<br>- It enables users to view, create, update, and delete inventory settings, facilitating dynamic and flexible inventory management<br>- The page integrates with backend APIs to synchronize changes and provides a user-friendly interface with navigation and responsive design elements<br>- Overall, it plays a crucial role in maintaining accurate and organized inventory data, supporting the broader architecture's goal of efficient resource management and operational consistency.</td>
 												</tr>
 											</table>
 											<!-- hook Submodule -->